11.22.2024

 Quaker Falls is located off of Route 224 on the Ohio-Pennsylvania state line.

-The following is taken from this information by Lawrence County PA.
-The brochure can be accessed by clicking here : Brochure
+The following is taken from information published by Lawrence County PA.
+The brochure can be accessed by clicking here: Brochure

 HISTORY: